+- Letter from General Director

 - About this Report 4

 - 6 Material topics and Stakeholder engagement

 - 10 Our Sustainability Principles and Goals

 - 12 Operations and Development Projects

 Dear readers.

 I am pleased to present to you the 14th Sustainability Report of the Karachaganak Petroleum Operating B.V.
 Kazakhstan Branch, covering the year 2021.